Aston Villa F.C.

-Aston Villa was a founding member of the Premier League in 1992, one of just three clubs to have been founding members of both the Football League and the Premier League.
-The club regularly qualified for European football in the 1990s, but following a period in which the club struggled to compete with the high levels of spending of the leading clubs, Doug Ellis sold his stake in the club to American billionaire Randy Lerner, whose ownership of the club ended with Villa's first and only relegation from the Premier League in season 2015–16.
-The club returned to the Premier League in 2019.
+Aston Villa were a founding member of the Premier League in 1992, one of just three clubs to have been a founding member of both the Football League and the Premier League.
+Throughout the 90s and early 00's, Villa regularly qualified for European football, but following a period of decline after the departure of Martin O'Neill the club suffered its first and only relegation from the Premier League in 2015–16.
+After three seasons in the EFL Championship and two ownership changes the club returned to the Premier League in 2019.
+Under Unai Emery in 2024, the club qualified for the UEFA Champions League for the first time since 1982–83.

-During its history Villa has spent 109 seasons in the top-flight, the second highest of any club, and provided 76 England internationals, also the second highest of any club.
+During their history Villa has spent 112 seasons in the top-flight, the second highest of any club, and provided 78 England internationals, also the second highest of any club.
 Aston Villa is currently ranked 5th in the all-time English top flight table, since its creation in 1888 and is the seventh most successful club in English football by competitive honours.

 Villa have a fierce local rivalry with Birmingham City and the Second City derby between the teams has been played since 1879.
 There is also a local rivalry with West Bromwich Albion, with matches between the sides known as the West Midlands derby.
 The club's traditional kit colours are claret shirts with sky blue sleeves, white shorts and sky blue socks.
 Their traditional club badge is of a rampant lion.
-The club is currently owned by the NSWE group, a company owned by the Egyptian billionaire Nassef Sawiris and the American billionaire Wes Edens.
+The club is currently owned by V Sports, a company owned by the Egyptian billionaire Nassef Sawiris, the American billionaire Wes Edens, and American investment company Atairos.